Giving readers plenty to ‘Mull’ over, join us on a scenic island-hopping adventure!

 Just off the coast, Lunga, the largest of the Treshnish Isles, is a must for wildlife lovers.

-A striking basalt column pillar island, Staffa, off the coast of Mull, can be reached via a short boat ride.
+A striking basalt column pillar island, Staffa, off the coast of Mull, is reached via a short boat ride.

-Notable visitors to the uninhabited island include Queen Victoria and Robert Louis Stevenson.
+Notable past visitors include Queen Victoria and Robert Louis Stevenson.

 14. South Uist

-The second largest of Scotland’s Outer Hebrides, also known as the Western Isles, South Uist is connected to its neighbours via causeways.
+The second largest of the Outer Hebrides, South Uist is connected to its neighbours via causeway.

-Mountainous to the east, the other side of the island has some rather lovely beaches worth looking out for.
+Mountainous to the east, the other side of the island has lovely beaches worth looking out for.